New Highway Code (historic campaign)

 - Use cycle routes when practicable.
 They can make your journey safer.

-- Use cycle routes when practicable and cycle facilities such as advanced stop lines, cycle boxes and toucan crossings where they are provided, as they can make your
+- Use cycle routes when practicable and cycle facilities such as advanced stop lines, cycle boxes and toucan crossings where they are provided, as they can make your journeys safer.

-Thousands of cyclists also sent responses to the Driving Standards Agency opposing the proposed wording.
+Around 11,000 cyclists also sent responses to the Driving Standards Agency opposing the proposed wording.

 In 2007 a new draft was laid before the Houses of Parliament for confirmation.
 By that stage the wording had changed only slightly, instead of 'where they are provided' it now recommended 'where possible'.
 This was still deemed to be an inappropriately strong wording.